thrackle-io/forte-rules-engine/test/invariants.md

 - Only the calling contract admin can apply the policy to ther contract
 - Only the calling contract admin can un apply the policy from ther contract

+### Tracker Invariants
+- Only the policy admin for the policy can create a tracker within the policy
+- Only the policy admin for the policy can delete a tracker within the policy
+- Only the policy admin for the policy can update a tracker within the policy
+- trackerIdxCounter can only ever inrement within a policy
+- Tracker and Mapped Tracker values can still update when policy is closed

+## High
-# Rules Invariants
+### Rules Invariants
 - Only the policy admin for the policy can create a rule within the policy
 - Only the policy admin for the policy can delete a rule within the policy
 - Only the policy admin for the policy can update a rule within the policy
 - RuleId can only ever increment within a policy

-# Components Invariants
+### Components Invariants
-## Foreign Call Invariants
+#### Foreign Call Invariants
 - Only the policy admin for the policy can create a foreign call within the policy
 - Only the policy admin for the policy can delete a foreign call within the policy
 - Only the policy admin for the policy can update a foreign call within the policy
 - foreignCallIdxCounter can only ever inrement within a policy

-## Calling Function Invariants
+#### Calling Function Invariants
 - Only the policy admin for the policy can create a calling function within the policy
 - Only the policy admin for the policy can delete a calling function within the policy
 - Only the policy admin for the policy can update a calling function within the policy
 - Deleting a calling function will always delete associated rules
 - callingFunctionId can only ever inrement within a policy

-# Effect Invariants
+### Effect Invariants
 - When rule conditionals evaluate to true, the positive effect(s) will always execute
 - When rule conditionals evaluate to false, the negative effect(s) will always execute
 - When a revert effect is executed, all transaction changes are reverted and no changes to state are stored.
 - The reversion message will always match the effect errorMessage for the executing rule.

-# Tracker Invariants
-- Only the policy admin for the policy can create a tracker within the policy
-- Only the policy admin for the policy can delete a tracker within the policy
-- Only the policy admin for the policy can update a tracker within the policy
-- trackerIdxCounter can only ever inrement within a policy
+## Medium

-# Diamond Pattern Invariants
+### Diamond Pattern Invariants
 - Diamond Facets Cannot be upgraded once the diamond is initialized
 - Diamond Facets Cannot be deleted once the diamond is initialized
 - Diamond Facets Cannot be replaced once the diamond is initialized
 - Diamond can only be initialized once
 - Diamond Ownership will be transferred to the address that deploys the Rules Engine

+## Low